usnistgov/oscal-tools/docs/content/demos/csx/_index.md

 - [Link to the XML-to-JSON catalog converter](format-converter/fromxml)

 The OSCAL project publishes format converter stylesheets to produce [JSON from XML](https://github.com/usnistgov/OSCAL/tree/main/xml/convert) or [XML from JSON](https://github.com/usnistgov/OSCAL/tree/main/json/convert).
 These demonstrations apply these transformations to content copied or uploaded into your browser, permitting you to save the results locally.

+The converter provided works on OSCAL catalogs; other (metaschema-based) models could be supported by similar means (please let us know).

 {{< /accordian-entry >}}
 {{< /accordian >}}